MindscapeHQ/raygun4node/README.md

 #### Breadcrumbs and ExpressJS

-Raygun4Node provides a special ExpressJS middleware that helps to scope Breadcrumbs to a specific request.
+Raygun4Node provides a custom ExpressJS middleware that helps to scope Breadcrumbs to a specific request.
 As well, this middleware will add a Breadcrumb with information about the performed request.

 To set up, add the Raygun Breadcrumbs ExpressJS handler before configuring any endpoints.